 - Our pediatric plastic surgeons work with pediatric dentists, orthodontists and oral maxillofacial surgeons who contribute to the multidisciplinary clinic.

-Our board certified pediatric plastic surgeons have expertise in craniofacial reconstruction (cleft lip and palate repair) and hand surgery.
+Our board certified pediatric plastic surgeons, Dr. Chao, Dr. Rodriguez and Dr. Witt, have expertise in craniofacial reconstruction (cleft lip and palate repair) and hand surgery.

 Physician Referral Guidelines